 Replace demands (“Eat your carrots!”) or questions (“Can you eat your chicken now?”) with “You can” statements that help a child feel empowered.
 For example, “You can try that new food.”
 If your child says “NO!” simply smile and reply, “You can when you’re ready.”

 Serving one thing that your child finds acceptable can greatly reduce power struggles.
 Avoid special-order cooking or “kid food” and “adult food” delineations.
 Everybody gets a little of everything on their plate.
 Nobody has to eat anything!
 Help kids serve themselves.

 5) Teach kids to have an “exit strategy.”

-Many children refuse to try a new food because they are afraid they’ll be stuck with something disgusting in their mouth (swallowing it would be too awful!).
-Help children learn to discreetly tuck an unwanted food into their napkin.
-“If you try it and decide you don’t want it in your mouth you can quietly put it into your napkin.
+Many children refuse to try new food because they are afraid they’ll be stuck with something disgusting in their mouth (swallowing it would be too awful!).
+Help children learn to discreetly tuck unwanted food into their napkin.
+“If you try it and decide you don’t want it in your mouth, you can quietly put it into your napkin.
 Watch while I show you.”

 6) Remember the “10 Times Rule.”